antmicro/ros2-camera-node/README.md

 ## Dependencies

 * [ROS 2 Humble](https://docs.ros.org/en/humble/index.html) environment - follow [installation instructions](https://docs.ros.org/en/humble/Installation.html) for your system
-* [OpenCV](https://github.com/opencv/opencv) - can be installed with package manager.
+* [OpenCV](https://github.com/opencv/opencv) - can be installed with package manager
 * [grabthecam](https://github.com/antmicro/grabthecam) - A C++ library for controlling V4L2 cameras and capturing frames.
   When not found in the filesystem, it will be downloaded and built automatically.